 The transformer is the power center that powers your entire landscape lighting system.

 If your lights aren’t working right, you may have a loose connection inside the transformer.
-Over time, as your lights are turned on and off, on and off, the electrical connections get loose.
+Over time, as your lights are turned on and off, the electrical connections get loose.

 If that’s the case, we can go in with a screwdriver and tighten up the terminal block screw.
 It’s an easy repair.